MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMAlert.md

 ```

 ## DESCRIPTION
-The **Set-CMAlert** cmdlet changes the properties of one or more Microsoft System Center Configuration Manager alerts.
+The **Set-CMAlert** cmdlet changes the properties of one or more Configuration Manager alerts.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.